aloistr/swisseph/readme.md

 ## Asteroid files for all available numbered asteroids (more than 620'000)

 Each file covers 600 years, from 1500 - 2099.
-They are organized in subdirectories of 1000 files each, available in Astrodienst's public Dropbox folder 'all_ast' with this link:
+They are organized in subdirectories of 1000 files each, available in Alois' public Dropbox folder 'all_ast' with this link:

 https://www.dropbox.com/scl/fo/55glioodohj6s3nnusc98/h?rlkey=31ukvztsg0g6jhklbr8ih1tce&dl=0
 (not yet all uploaded)